mclear-teaching-projects/phil871-kant-survey/content/notes/transcendental-aesthetic.md

 is concerned with answering the question as to the origin of our *representation* of space.
 Space is different from the objects that are in it, and in some ways seems to be a condition of representing spatial objects.
 So where does this representation of space come from?
+How could it come (if we endorsed empiricism) from an experience of objects?
 Third, Kant is concerned with the content or nature of the representation of space.
 Is it a fundamentally intellectual (conceptual) kind of representation or is it a sensible one?

-Kant's first two arguments (A23-4/B38-9) run as follows:
+Kant's first two arguments (at A23-4/B38-9) run as follows:

 > 1.)
 Space is not an empirical concept that has been drawn from outer
 > experiences.
 For in order for certain sensations to be related to